idelfonsog2/idelfonsog2.github.io/README.md

 [Jupyter Notebook](resources/data_lake.md)

 We will perform our transformation and have them save in **S3** for which our BI apps could connect to or we could attached to the **cluster**, but they are expensive 💰.
-S3 it's cheap and it doesnt get shutdown.
+S3 it's cheap and it doesn't get shutdown.

 Another step is the **Schema-on-read** for this process to be possible, and if you catch that there is a lot of steps.

 There is some learning that I'm exited to be touching in the near future: data analyst, ML, cloud dev, **data streaming**

 [Github](https://github.com/idelfonsog2/spark-music-data-pipeline)

+This project was completed under the Data Engineer Udacity Nanodegree [link](https://www.udacity.com/course/data-engineer-nanodegree--nd027)

 **tech:** AWS EMR (Spark+HDFS), Python, Notebooks